mdpiper/dakota-experiments/experiments/hydrotrend-uq-2/README.md

 This is an uncertainty quantification (UQ) experiment with HydroTrend.

-Stochastic expansion method.

-Meant to be similiar to UQ-1,
-but use polynomial chaos expansions (PCE) instead of sampling.

-LHS is still used.

-Third-order polynomial in T.
-Use only second-order polynomial in P dimension.

-A total of 3 x 2 = 6 HydroTrend simulations are run.
-From the results,
+Unlike **hydrotrend-uq-1**,
+which uses sampling to propagate uncertainties through a model, this experiment uses polynomial chaos expansions (PCE), a stochastic expansion method.
+With this technique,
-construct a polynomial fit to the _Qs hypersurface.
+a polynomial fit to a response function is generated;
-Then, iterate 10000 times over the hypersurface to get statistics.

----

-The input parameters `T` and `P` are again used.
-In this case, though,
+UQ statistics are
+calculated from it
+both analytically and by sampling.
+Further,
+estimates are made for the amount of uncertainty in the response than can be attributed to the input variables.

+As in **hydrotrend-uq-1**,
-we don't know their exact values, so we set ranges&mdash;approximately &plusmn;10% of their default values in WMT&mdash;and allow
+the input parameters `T` and `P` are used, varying uniformly over an interval approximately &plusmn;10% of their default values in WMT.
-`T` and `P` to vary uniformly over this range.
-Latin Hypercube sampling (LHS) is used to obtain 24 samples from the `T-P` parameter space.
-Dakota propagates these samples through the model, and their effect on three output variables:

-1. water discharge at the river mouth, `Q`,
-1. long-term suspended sediment load at the river mouth, `Qs`, and
-1. daily bedload at the river mouth, `Qb`,

-is evaluated.

-The experiment response functions are the _median_ values of the `Q`, `Qs`, and `Qb` series over the 100-year duration of each HydroTrend run;
+The experiment response function is the median value of the `Qs` series over the 100-year duration of a HydroTrend run;
-they're denoted by `_Q`, `_Qs`, and `_Qb`.
+it's denoted by `_Qs`.

-Dakota computes moments and 95% confidence intervals for the response functions, giving a measure of the spread of these variables from the uncertainty in the input parameters.
-The `response_levels` keyword is set to a list of values for `_Q`, `_Qs`, and `_Qb` at which histograms and CDFs are calculated.
-Dakota also calculates several correlation matrices between the model inputs and responses
-(e.g., in this experiment, `_Q` is 99.8% correlated with `P`, and vanishingly correlated with `T`).
+A third-order polynomial fit for `_Qs` is requested.
+However, by specifying the
+`dimension_preference` keyword,
+only a second-order polynomial in the `P` dimension is used.
+So,
+only 3 x 2 = 6 HydroTrend simulations
+are needed to construct the polynomial fit.
+LHS is used to select the 6 points in `T-P` space where HydroTrend is run.
 A seed value is specified in order to obtain repeatable results over multiple runs.

-By setting the `asynchronous` keyword in the Dakota input file, runs are performed in parallel, using two (the number of processors on my Mac) concurrent evaluations.
+Dakota computes moments analytically for the polynomial fit to the response function, giving a measure of the spread of `Qs` from the uncertainty in the input parameters.
+(Note that this experiment uses a factor of four fewer HydroTrend runs than in **hydrotrend-uq-1**, yet it achieves similar moments for `_Qs`.)
+Because the `variance_based_decomp` keyword was set, Dakota computes sensitivity indices, which show which parameters have the most influence on the output.
+In this experiment (see below), the Sobol' main index for `T` at 0.92 is much larger the the index for `P` and the index for the interaction between `T` and `P`.
+The sum of the main indices must be less than or equal to 1.0.

+From the `_Qs` polynomial fit,
+10000 samples are chosen
+for calculating statistics.
+The `response_levels` keyword
+provides a list of values for `_Qs` at which its PDF and CDF are calculated.
+From this experiment,
+the probability that `_Qs` is less than 4.5 over the uncertain values of `T` and `P` is 0.75.

+## Execution

 Run this experiment with: